prebid/prebid.github.io/features/firstPartyData.md

 Publishers supply First Party Data (FPD) by specifying attributes as configuration or on a Prebid.js AdUnit:

-- Global site or user data that applies to all AdUnits and all bidders.
+- Global site or user data that applies to all AdUnits, bidders, and auctions.
 Use [`setConfig()`](/dev-docs/publisher-api-reference/setConfig.html#setConfig-fpd)
+- Auction-specific site or user data that applies to all AdUnits and bidders in that auction.
+Use the `ortb2` parameter of [`requestBids()`](/dev-docs/publisher-api-reference/requestBids.html)
-- AdUnit-specific data that applies to all bidders.
+- AdUnit-specific data that applies to all bidders and auctions.
 Define [AdUnit.ortb2Imp](/dev-docs/adunit-reference.html#first-party-data)
-- Bidder-specific site or user data that applies to all AdUnits.
+- Bidder-specific site or user data that applies to all AdUnits and auctions.
 Use [`setBidderConfig()`](/dev-docs/publisher-api-reference/setBidderConfig.html)

 ## In-Page Examples